singlestore-labs/django-singlestore/README.md

 SingleStore supports 4 different storage types for tables: COLUMNSTORE (default on most servers), ROWSTORE, REFERENCE, ROWSTORE REFERENCE.

 ### Major limitations
-SingleStore has several notable to differences compared to databases like Postres or MySQL which require certain design considerations and modifications to your apps.
+SingleStore has several notable to differences compared to databases like Postgres or MySQL which require certain design considerations and modifications to your apps.

 #### Lack of Foreign Keys
 SingleStore does not enforce FOREIGN KEY constraints.
 The application must ensure referential integrity itself.